MusicBotH/Discord.JS-Bot-with-Full-Command-Handler-Database-System-and-More/README.md

-		 FroSkid is an open-source Discord.JS bot made for https://discord.me/HCHub.
+		 FroSkid is an open-source Discord.JS bot made for.
 It comes with a full featured command handler, a full database system, music commands, and more!

 		 Feel free to modify it or rename it for your personal Discord, just make sure to credit this github or Fro#7704.